MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/enable-controlled-folders.md

 ## Windows Security app

 1. Open the Windows Security app by selecting the shield icon in the task bar.
-You can also search the start menu for **Defender for Cloud**.
+You can also search the start menu for **Windows Security**.

 2. Select the **Virus & threat protection** tile (or the shield icon on the left menu bar) and then select **Ransomware protection**.